Idaho skier critically injured after falling 1,000 feet

-JACKSON, Wyo. — A 30-year-old skier was critically injured after falling over 1,000 feet (305 meters) when a snow ledge he was standing on gave way in northwest Wyoming.
+JACKSON, Wyo.
+(AP) — A 30-year-old skier was critically injured after falling over 1,000 feet (305 meters) when a snow ledge he was standing on gave way in northwest Wyoming.

 Search and rescue volunteer Tim Ciocarlan says the incident occurred late Tuesday morning in a backcountry area outside the Jackson Hole Mountain Resort.